Julas-core/accessibot-app/README.md

 ## Limitations

+- Sketch and Adobe XD integrations are limited to demo mode (API limitations)
+- Design analysis is based on color/structure inspection, not interactive behavior
 - Webhook processor uses sample HTML (demo) instead of live repo content
 - No authentication by default (by design)
 - AI output is best-effort; always validate changes before merging